chobrandone/BloogyBlog/README.md

-# yt-devmeetup-vue
+# Bloogy blog

-A dev meetup application built with Vue + Vuetify + Firebase.
+A social blogging  web application with firebase database and vue js

 ## Build Setup